ADGEfficiency/soft-actor-critic/README.md

 <img src="/assets/lunar.gif" width="50%"></a>
 </center>

-Reimplementation of the 2018 paper Soft Actor Critic - an off-policy, continuous actor-critic reinforcement learning algorithm.
+Reimplementation of the 2018 paper Soft Actor Critic - an off-policy, continuous actor-critic reinforcement learning algorithm, with:

+- implementation in Tensorflow 2.0
+- restart from checkpoint
+- evaluate best checkpoint
+- logging in Tensorboard
+- tested on Pendulum and LunarLanderContinuous

 ## Setup